 Teacher, Tenafly High School

 Dear Students and Family,

 The Regional Foods course is divided into two semesters.
-Semester one focuses on the regional foods througout the United States and semester two focuses on the cultural foods around the world.
-Students will learn about the many factors that influence cusines around the world such as geography, climate, terrain, religion, history, emmigration, economics etc. They will have the opportunity to sample a wide variety of new foods and learn many new cooking and baking methods and techniques that are unique to each culture.
+Semester one focuses on the regional foods throughout the United States and semester two focuses on the cultural foods around the world.
+Students will learn about the many factors that influence cuisines around the world such as geography, climate, terrain, religion, history, emmigration, economics etc. They will have the opportunity to sample a wide variety of new foods and learn many new cooking and baking methods and techniques that are unique to each culture.